ghi-electronics/Documentation/software/console.md

 ## Record

-Sends the script to the DUE hardware's flash.
+Sends the script in the editor window to the DUE hardware's flash.

 ![Record Button](./images/due-record.png)